asyncapi/generator/README.md

 > :warning: This package doesn't support AsyncAPI 1.x anymore.
 We recommend to upgrade to the latest AsyncAPI version using the [AsyncAPI converter](https://github.com/asyncapi/converter-js).
 If you need to convert documents on the fly, you may use the [Node.js](https://github.com/asyncapi/converter-js) or [Go](https://github.com/asyncapi/converter-go) converters.

 ## Getting started
-The full Generator documentation can be read in the [AsyncAPI website](https://www.asyncapi.com/docs/tools/generator).
+You can read the complete generator documentation on the [AsyncAPI website](https://www.asyncapi.com/docs/tools/generator).

 ## Contributing

-To learn more about contributing to the Generator repository, check out our [CONTRIBUTION](CONTRIBUTING.md) guide.
+Check out our [CONTRIBUTION](CONTRIBUTIONG.md) guide to learn more about contributing to the generator repository.

 ## Contributors ✨